Royal Caribbean is seeking volunteers for mock voyages. 10,000 joined their Facebook group in hours.

 Cruise lines in the United States aren’t able to sail U.S. waters with passengers, but they could be allowed soon if they rehearse passenger voyages with new Centers for Disease Control and Prevention safety protocols in place.
-In the first public effort to acquire potential passengers for those mock cruises, Royal Caribbean International is now seeking volunteers over the age of 18.
+In the first public effort to acquire potential passengers for those mock cruises, Royal Caribbean International is now seeking volunteers older than 18.

 Royal Caribbean has created a Volunteer of the Seas sign-up form for interested cruisers to apply to participate on future mock voyages.
 A Facebook group dedicated to updates on the mock cruises was created Wednesday night, and more than 10,000 people had joined by 12:30 p.m. the next day.